 - 2 stalks celery chopped

 - 1 teaspoon dried oregano

-- 8 cups chicken broth homemade or low sodium canned stock
+- 8 cups chicken stock from rotisserie chicken or low-sodium canned stock

 - 1 cup quinoa

 - 4 cups shredded cooked chicken (from a leftover rotisserie is fine)

 - 1 cup crumbled feta cheese plus more for serving